No Tax on Car Loans Calculator: OBBBA Auto Loan Interest Deduction

 • Business-use vehicles (use Schedule C instead)

-• Foreign-assembled vehicles
+• Foreign-manufactured vehicles

 • Boats, RVs, motorcycles